madrury/madrury.github.io/_posts/2026-03-01-life-without-lebesgue.markdown

 ![Wedge Bound]({{ site.url }}/img/lwl-integrand-sequence-middle.png){: .center-img}

-It seems likely that the functions $I_n(x)$ are converging (uniformly?) to some limiting function, so we should try to figure out a canidate for this limit.
+It seems likely that the functions $I_n(x)$ are converging (uniformly?) to some limiting function, so we should try to figure out a candidate for this limit.
 We already know the uniform limit $s_n(x) \rightarrow x$, so that helps quite a bit:

 $$ I_n(x) = s_n(x) f_n(x) \approx x f_n(x) = \frac{x^{n + 1}}{0.1 + x^{n+3}} \approx \frac{x^{n+1}}{x^{n+3}} = \frac{1}{x^2} $$